High Court (Kenya): Composition

 The High Court consists of a Principal Judge and not more than two hundred judges.
-There are presently 64 Judges of the High Court with ongoing recruitment of 20 additional judges.
+There are presently 79 Judges of the High Court with ongoing recruitment of 20 additional judges.

 A single Judge presides over the Court.
 However, parties to a case are at liberty to request that their cases be heard by an odd number of Judges being not less than three, where the case raises significant constitutional issues.
 In such cases, the Chief Justice picks the Judges who are to preside over these cases.
 Most of these cases are heard by 3 Judges.
 A few exceptional cases are heard by five Judges.

-The court is headed by a Principal Judge who is elected by the Judges of the Court from among themselves.
-The current Principal Judge of the Court is Erick Kennedy Ogola who was elected on September 15, 2022 for a non-renewable five year term.

 Current Justices

 The following are the current justices of the High Court: